zenml-io/zenml/examples/lightgbm/README.md

 This example showcases how to train a `lightgbm.Booster` model in a ZenML pipeline.
 The ZenML LightGBM integration includes a custom materializer that persists the trained `lightgbm.Booster` model to and from the artifact store.
 It also includes materializers for the custom `LightGBM.Dataset` data object.

-The data used in this example is the quickstart LightGBM data and is available in the [simple Python example of the LightGBM repository](https://github.com/microsoft/LightGBM/blob/master/examples/python-guide/simple_example.py).
+The data used in this example is the quickstart LightGBM data and is available in the [simple python example of the LightGBM repository](https://github.com/microsoft/LightGBM/blob/master/examples/python-guide/simple_example.py).

 ## Run it locally